willread/rise-image/README.md

 ```
 http://127.0.0.1:8081/components/rise-image/test/index.html
 ```
-You can also run a specific test page by targeting the page directly:
+You can also run a specific test page by targeting the page directly, for example:

 ```
 http://127.0.0.1:8081/components/rise-image/test/unit/rise-image.html